GovTechSG/seed-documentation/verify-microsoft-defender-is-configured-correctly-for-your-os.md

    ?> For more information on how to run the offboarding script to remove Defender, refer to **step d.
 Remove Microsoft Defender for Endpoint** on [Get the offboarding scripts for Microsoft Defender](get-offboarding-scripts-for-microsoft-defender-atp).

-Now, within few hours, **Endpoint Manager** pushes the **Microsoft Defender** client to your device with the correct configurations.
+Now, within few hours, **Intune** pushes the **Microsoft Defender** client to your device with the correct configurations.
 For more information on the duration, refer to [Microsoft Documentation](https://docs.microsoft.com/en-us/mem/intune/configuration/device-profile-troubleshoot#how-long-does-it-take-for-devices-to-get-a-policy-profile-or-app-after-they-are-assigned).

 At any time, users can Sign in to Company Portal app, click the three dots and choose **Check status** to check for policy or profile updates.
 It may take a while to complete the synchronisation.
 When completed, the screen will show the timestamp of the last successful sync.